Any accommodation can be used for a multi-centre holiday, with time spent in one location, and more elsewhere.

 When provided has French channels only; ‘Satellite’ TV means in most cases one or two English language news channels.

-These are not independent kitchens but still allow you to prepare meals for the whole party during your stay.
+These are not independent kitchens but will allow you to prepare meals for the whole party during your stay.
 They include at least two hot plates, sufficient utensils, crockery and cutlery up to the apartment capacity, a fridge, sink and storage space.
 Please note that mugs, teapots, toasters and electric kettles are not common in French apartments unless otherwise specified.
 Our individually privately owned apartments and chalets generally have more extensive facilities and equipment.

 Electricity and water